speedata/xts-doc/docs/manual/fonts.md

   <figcaption>Table figures (above) have the same width and are often used in tabular typesetting.
 Real small caps (below) differ significantly from mathematically reduced capital letters.
 The line width and proportions must be adjusted.
 Depending on the font used, smallcaps also switches to “old style figures” which makes reading more pleasant.</figcaption>
 </figure>

+You can also define OpenType features in the `font-face @-rule`:

+FIXME

 <!--
 ## Outline font